 The experience of CMA members is that Crystal Meth Addiction is a progressive illness that cannot be cured, but which, like some other illnesses, can be arrested, by not using, one day at a time.
 CMA members are happy to offer help by sharing their experience, strength and hope in how they stay clean & sober.
 One of the ways members stay clean & sober is by helping other Crystal Meth Addicts to achieve sobriety.

-CMA's 24-Hour Helpline is available to provide information and offer support to anyone seeking recovery from crystal meth addiction.
+Think you may have a problem with crystal meth?
+Call the CMA Helpline at: (855) METH-FREE(855) 638-4373 CMA’s 24-Hour Helpline is available to provide information and offer support to anyone seeking recovery from crystal meth addiction.
 Please note the Helpline is not a crisis hotline and therefore not equipped to respond to emergencies or answer any questions of a medical or legal nature.
 Although we have volunteers 24-hours a day, some calls do get sent to a voicemail system.
-If that happens, please leave a message including your phone number so we can call you back as soon as possible.
+If that happens, please leave a message including your name and phone number so we can call you back as soon as possible.

+“Crystal Clear: Stories of Hope” & “Crystal Clear: Historias de Esperanza” are a collection of personal stories of recovery from the members of the Twelve-Step fellowship Crystal Meth Anonymous (CMA).
+This book is now available in Spanish as “Crystal Clear – Historias de Esperanza”.
 Members of CMA describe their personal journeys getting clean and sober; their process of working the Twelve Steps; and offer their experience, strength and hope for those struggling with addiction to crystal meth.